Peru-Riezu/The_Challenges_of_Theseus/README.md

 If you have any questions, feel free to reach out via email at **[thechallengesoftheseus@gmail.com](mailto:thechallengesoftheseus@gmail.com)**.

 You can also use [GitHub Issues](https://github.com/Peru-Riezu/The_Challenges_of_Theseus/issues) to report bugs or request improvements.
-However, please use common sense—avoid opening issues for trivial matters or unnecessary feature requests that do not align with the project's purpose.
+However, please use common sense, avoid opening issues for non-issues or unproductive feature requests.

-For general inquiries, feedback, or suggestions, email is the preferred method of contact.
+For inquiries, feedback, or suggestions, email is the preferred channel of communication.